-The smartphone also comes with a blue light filter, which claims to prevent eyes from harmful blue light.
+Also, it comes with a blue light filter, which claims to prevent eyes from the harmful blue light.
 But activating the filter spoils the show by making contents yellowish.

 The screen brightness is legible for outdoors and you don’t need to make a shade with your hands while using it under sunlight.
-On top of the display Gorilla Glass 3 is given with a 2.5D curved finish, ensuring a smooth edge to edge swiping experience.
+On top of the display, Gorilla Glass 3 and a 2.5D curved is present, ensuring a smooth edge to edge swiping experience.

-The Zenfone 3 laser comes with a 64 bit Snapdragon 430 processor clocked at 1.4 GHz, and includes 4GB DDR3 RAM.
+The Zenfone 3 laser comes with a 64-bit Snapdragon 430 processor with maximum clock speed of 1.4 GHz and includes 4GB DDR3 RAM.

-The smartphone at most times uses 1.5 GB to 2.0 GB Ram while the remaining stays free.
-Overall performance while browsing the internet and fiddling through Facebook is very smooth.
+At most times it uses 1.5 GB to 2.0 GB Ram while the remaining stays free.
+Overall performance while browsing the internet and fiddling through Facebook is smooth.

 The configuration handles multi-tasking well and usually is snappy.

-Asus has optimized the software well and there was no issues in general tasks.
-Though one annoying experience was to transfer files to my PC, it required me install an Asus PC Suite software on PC.
+The software optimization is good and there are no issues with general tasks.
+However, one annoying experience was to transfer files to my PC, you need to install an Asus PC Suite software on your laptop.

-Even after that it was not allowing files to be transferred using USB cable but allowed to do so from Asus smart link (equivalent of Share it).
+Somehow we were not able to transfer files using the USB cable.
+However, we were able to do so from Asus smart link (the equivalent of Share it).

 Benchmark Performance Antutu

-The Qualcomm Snapdragon 430 and the Adreno 505 GPU was able to score 44158, which is not too high considering there are smartphones in this range which can score over 80,000.
+The Qualcomm Snapdragon 430 and the Adreno 505 GPU was able to score 44158, which is not too high considering there are mobiles in this range which can score over 80,000.

 GeekBench Mark Score